Hawaiianly is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links. Learn more

 There are different requirements based on how far you intend to hike and where you plan to park.

-It can get pretty confusing, so it’s best to read this article for the most up-to-date information.
+It can get pretty confusing, so it’s best to read this article for the most up-to-date information about the Kalalau Trail.

 We hiked 2-miles along the trail to Hanakapiai Beach and then another 2-miles up to the Hanakapiai Falls.